Initial Child Protection Conferences

 The reports must make it clear which child(ren) are the subject of the conference, but address any known circumstances of all children in the household.

-Where possible, the reports should be shared with the parents and the child (if old enough) before the conference, in the same way as described for social workers, at least two working days in advance of the conference.
+Where possible, the reports should be shared with the parents and the child (if old enough) before the conference, in the same way as described for Lead Practitioners, at least two working days in advance of the conference.

 Such reports should also be made available to the Conference Chair, where possible, at least two working days in advance of the conference.